wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 The client MUST only send the ADDR-REG-INFORM message for valid ({{!RFC4862}}) addresses of global scope ({{!RFC4007}}).
 This includes ULA addresses, which are defined in {{!RFC4193}} to have global scope.
 The client MUST NOT send the  ADDR-REG-INFORM message for addresses configured by DHCPv6.

-The client SHOULD NOT send the ADDR-REG-INFORM message if it has not received any Router Advertisement message with either M or O flags set to 1.
+The client SHOULD NOT send the ADDR-REG-INFORM message unles it has received a Router Advertisement message with either M or O flags set to 1.

 Clients MUST discard any received ADDR-REG-INFORM messages.